-The Company has a fleet of heavy mobile equipment and light vehicles which are available to undertake pre-development works and to support mining operations.
-The use of this equipment was not factored into the study and hence there is opportunity to further reduce capital costs.
+The Company has a 100% owned fleet of heavy mobile equipment and light vehicles which are available to undertake pre-development works and to support mining operations.
+The use of this equipment was factored into the study, mainly in haulage to the processing plant.
 The equipment is not new and in varying states of serviceability.
-Equipment includes: 1 x 14H Caterpillar Grader, 1 x WA480 Loader, 2 x Bell Trucks B40D, 1 x Doosan DX300LC Excavator, 1 x Komatsu PC450LC Excavator, 1 x Komatsu WB93R Backhoe, 1 x Toyota 22 Seater Coaster Bus, 1 x Truck & semi-trailer, 8 x Toyota 4WD's, 1 x Toyota Troop Carrier Ambulance (refer figure 6).
+Equipment includes: 1 x 14H Caterpillar Grader, 1 x WA480 Loader, 2 x Bell Trucks B40D, 1 x Doosan DX300LC Excavator, 1 x Komatsu PC450LC Excavator, 1 x Komatsu WB93R Backhoe, 1 x Toyota 22 Seater Coaster Bus, 1 x Truck & semi-trailer, 8 x Toyota 4WD's, 1 x Toyota Troop Carrier Ambulance.